molsonkiko/JsonToolsNppPlugin/docs/README.md

 ## Sending REST API requests ##

 Perhaps the most useful attribute of this tool is its ability to connect to APIs and extract useful data without the user needing to write a script.
+Just enter one URL per line in the box on the left.

 **WARNING!!!** Before sending API requests, make sure you understand the correct way to format the URL, what type of JSON you expect to be getting, etc. *This tool has not been tested on private APIs*, so you should expect it to fail unless you can incorporate your API key and other authentication information into the URL.